O'Brien Towable Tubes

 Having the right Towable Tube Pump is another factor as not all pumps are created equal.
 We sell Foot Pumps, Hand Pumps and Electric Pumps, all of which are designed specifically for Towable Tube Inflation as they can deliver the high volumes necessary for the job.
 However, we suggest that if you have a larger tube (2+ Person) that you invest in a good 12V Electric Pump as it will dramatically reduce the amount of effort required to pump up your Towable thus reducing the time it takes to get out on the water.
 1 man tubes can be easily inflated by hand, but again a 12V Electric Pump will speed things up and generally make your life easier.
 Blowing up even a 1 man tube using just the puff in your lungs is not practical.

-Whilst rinsing your tube check that there are no small stones or sharp sand particles caught between the canvas cover and the bladder.
+Whilst rinsing your O'Brien Towable check that there are no small stones or sharp sand particles caught between the canvas cover and the bladder.
 This is a classic problem when using tubes on the sea and some of these tiny stones can be razor sharp and can cause untold damage.

 Dry your Towable Tube Rope prior to storage and wind it loosely in 12 inch loops.
 Use the rope tidy or line winder supplied with the rope to keep everything tangle free.